jackHay22/HALite/README.md

 ```java
 CrashReporter.report_crash(window, exception);
 ```
-This will save a timestamped log file to Application Support with the exception.
+This will prompt the user to save a timestamped log file to Application Support with the exception stack trace.

 ## Dependencies
 - Apache Commons Math3 3.6.1